fiduswriter/simple-datatables/Adding-a-column-from-a-remote-source.md

 Adding a column from a remote source (AJAX) is simple with the `columns()` API.

-Let's say you've selected a column from your MySQL table and encoded it as a JSON string:
+Let's say you've selected a column from your MySQL table and you want to include it in your `datatable` instance:
 ```javascript
 {
     heading: "Progress"